Activities People Do When They Hang Around Each Other

 Grabbing a drink

-Getting coffee's cousin.
+Basically just a variation on getting coffee.
 Could be splitting a pitcher on a summer afternoon or in the evening.
 May be having a glass of wine somewhere, or getting martinis in a lounge.
-Could be having some beers while watching T.V. at a buddy's place.
+Could be having some beers while watching TV at a buddy's place.
 Mostly a pretext to sit around and talk, just under a slightly different atmosphere.

 Kills a few hours and allows you to relax around the house with your friends.
-I'll throw playing video games under here as well.
+I'll throw playing video games, or sitting around someone's computer and browsing funny YouTube clips, under here as well.

 Throwing a dinner party

-May be fancy, a summer BBQ, or an informal meal with several of your friends.
+May be fancy, a summer BBQ, a potluck, or an informal meal with several of your friends.

 Hanging around somewhere